- Colour Light yellow or tan to dark brown or black

 Part of the Grylloidea superfamily of insects, crickets have prominent hind legs and long antennae often greater than or equal to the length of their bodies.
 The notable antennae help distinguish crickets and grasshoppers, which otherwise bear a striking resemblance to each other.
 Adult crickets usually measure between 12 mm and 25 mm in length, depending on the species.
 Crickets range in colour from light yellow or tan to dark brown or black.
 Many cricket species have wings that lay flat against the back, though some varieties of crickets are wingless.
 Adult females visibly feature an ovipositor, a long appendage shaped like a needle or sword and used for laying eggs.

-How to prevent Crickets from invading
+How to prevent Crickets

 Seal cracks and crevices in walls and foundations, seal cracks and crevices around door and window frames, ensure door and window screens are in good condition and not torn, clean up clutter and debris, listen out for cricket chirps, ventilate your crawl space, reduce moisture sources around your home or facility.